mvs-develop/dev.bitshares.works/docs/bts_guide/migration/what-changed.rst

   per second.
 Find out how we achieve `industrial performance and scalability`_.

 * **New Reactive UI**:
   The DNA 1.0 user interface was powerful but lacking in responsiveness and perfomance.
-For Bitshares 2.0 we've reimplemented the whole wallet using the React.js framework developed by Facebook, which is well-known for having excellent performance.
+For DNA 2.0 we've reimplemented the whole wallet using the React.js framework developed by Facebook, which is well-known for having excellent performance.
 The new DNA UI is an entirely browser-based wallet, with private keys maintained in the browser.
   We expect a flourishing ecosystem of forked and tweaked wallets based off of our UI.